Power of Attorney & Guardianships in Scotland

 A guardianship order may be required to authorise relatives or friends of an incapable adult to manage their physical and financial affairs, where there is not already a power of attorney in place.
 Similar to Power of Attorney, a Guardianship order is a court order which authorises relatives/friends to manage the physical and financial affairs of an incapable Adult.
 The process can become very complex.
 However, our court team’s experience in this area will provide you with a very clear understanding of the process as a whole.

-Our Glasgow solicitors have years of experience helping our clients with incapacity legal problems, particularly for elderly people (debilitating illnesses such as Alzheimer’s disease, dementia or Parkinson’s disease can be relevant) but also for those who have been incapacitated as a result of accident or injury.
+Our solicitors based in Glasgow, East Kilbride and Edinburgh have years of experience helping our clients with incapacity legal problems, particularly for elderly people (debilitating illnesses such as Alzheimer’s disease, dementia or Parkinson’s disease can be relevant) but also for those who have been incapacitated as a result of accident or injury.

 Guardianship Solicitors in Glasgow & Edinburgh